libsndfile/libsamplerate/docs/quality.md

-It should be noted that the first three converters above are based on the algorithm by [Julius O. Smith](http://www-ccrma.stanford.edu/~jos/resample/) which emulates the conversion of the digital signal to an analogue one and then sampling the analogue signal at the new sample rate.
+It should be noted that the first three converters above are based on the algorithm by [Julius O. Smith](http://www-ccrma.stanford.edu/~jos/resample/) which emulates the conversion of the digital signal to an analogue one and then samples the analogue signal at the new sample rate.

 ## Methodology